MattiaCintura/stereo2mono/README.md

 # stereo2mono
-This is a simple Matlab script to convert an audio file from stereophonic to monophonic
+it’s a simple Matlab script which converts audio files from stereophonic to monophonic

 ## How to use it
 1. Import the file that you want to convert in the same folder of the script